Zerith00/gator/gator/spellbook.md

 }
 ```

-These examples illustrate how to set up a simple CLI application in Go, allowing commands to interact with applic
+These examples illustrate how to set up a simple CLI application in Go, allowing commands to interact with application state using custom handler functions.